Support Us Button Widget

 King William

 This downtown historic district is said to be named for King Wilhelm I, the monarch of Prussia in the 1870s.
 But why?
-Some say it’s because in the mid-1800s the neighborhood was predominately populated by German immigrants.
+Some say it’s because in the mid-1800s, the neighborhood was predominately populated by German immigrants.

 Shavano Park

 It’s unclear where Shavano Park gets its name, but there are a few theories.
 We know that there was likely a school in the area with a similar name in the 1860s.
-Some believe the school was named for a French rancher and Shovano is a phonetic spelling of his name.
+Some believe the school was named for a French rancher and that Shovano is a phonetic spelling of his name.

 Others believe the area is named for a Ute Tribal leader, Chief Shavano.
 His name was possibly given to him by French fur traders who called him “Chavaneux” or “blue flowers,” which was Americanized into “Shavano.”